AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 ### Features

 1. A clear focus on code modularity and code structure for easy modification and expansion
 2. We have different apps for mobile vs larger screens.
 Please test the app on different screen sizes.
-Use your browsers inspect` tool.
+Use your browser’s inspect tool.
 3. Facebook, Google login enabled
 4. Custom login page
 5. Can share a post with or without an image and display it in the User interface in real-time just like Facebook